giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "ALTO Extension: Bottleneck Structure Graph (BSG) Service"
+title: "Supporting Bottleneck Structure Graphs in ALTO: Use Cases and Requirements"
 category: info

-docname: draft-giraltyellamraju-alto-gradient-graph-latest
+docname: draft-giraltyellamraju-alto-bsg-requirements-latest
 ipr: trust200902
 area: Application
 workgroup: ALTO